Milopadma/framer-custom-components/README.md

-# Retro CRT Monitor Effects
+# Framer Custom Components

-A collection of retro CRT monitor effects and animations built with React, TypeScript, and Framer Motion.
+A collection of custom components for Framer Motion.

-## Features
+- ⚡️ Vite for lightning fast builds
+- 🦕 Deno for secure runtime
+- ⚛️ React for UI
+- 📝 TypeScript for type safety
+- 🎭 Framer Motion for animations
 - 🎨 Custom animation components:
   - CRT Monitor effect
   - Glitch text effects